-The following lists the SORs that the suppliers we surveyed reported as being in their supply chains and indicates (with the symbol) which of these SORs have been certified as complying with CFSI's Conflict-Free Smelter Program or an equivalent third party audit program.
-As previously noted, not all of these SORs necessarily processed 3TG contained in our 2015 products because our suppliers generally provided facility information through the CMRT at the company level, representing the suppliers' entire product lines, and generally did not limit their CMRT responses to facility information for 3TG in products they supplied to the Company specifically.
+The following lists the SORs that the suppliers we surveyed reported as being in their supply chains.
+All of these SORs have been certified as complying with RMAP or an equivalent third party audit program.
+As previously noted, not all of these SORs necessarily processed 3TG contained in our 2017 products because our suppliers generally provided facility information through the CMRT at the company level, representing the suppliers' entire product lines, and generally did not limit their CMRT responses to facility information for 3TG in products they supplied to the Company specifically.